 Question 1 of 11

 OK Boomer can be perceived as pejorative, but it is mostly considered to be _____

 OTHER WORDS FROM parasitismnon·par·a·sit·ism, noun

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020

 / (ˈpærəsaɪˌtɪzəm) /

 the relationship between a parasite and its host

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 A symbiotic relationship in which one species, the parasite, benefits at the expense of the other, the host.

-A symbiotic relationship in which one organism (the parasite) benefits and the other (the host) is generally harmed.
+A relationship between two organisms in which one organism (the parasite) benefits and the other (the host) is harmed.
 Parasites derive nutrition from their host and may also gain other benefits such as shelter and a habitat in which to grow and reproduce.
 See more at parasite.
-Compare amensalism, commensalism, mutualism.
+Compare amensalism commensalism mutualism.